grincc/docs/spending-guidelines.md

 ## Summary

-This document is meant be to used as base guidelines for spending the Grin Community Council Fund, which uses are appropriate and which are not.
+This document is meant be to used as base guidelines for spending the Grin Community Council Fund, stating which uses are appropriate and which are not.

 ## Motivation